abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

 #### Conclusion

-Using this procedure you can create projects for any of the examples in the Spark Example Samples using Eclipse and Hortonworks.
+Using this procedure you can create projects for any of the Spark Example samples using Eclipse and run them on Hortonworks Sandbox.
 As a result you can experiment and learning the inner details of a Spark application and beauty of writing code in Scala and run them on Spark.